-The real estate route is more complex than the direct contribution route.
-The investor may, for example, require the help of an attorney to review the purchase and sale agreement.
-The investor may even wish to travel to the relevant country to see the real estate prior to the purchase.
-Additionally, all Caribbean CBI countries require those who purchase real estate to hold that real estate for a specified period, ranging from three to seven years depending on the country and the circumstances of the sale.
+The real estate investment route is more complex than making a direct contribution.
+Investors may require the help of an attorney to review the purchase and sale agreement, or even wish to travel to the country to see the real estate for themselves first.
+Additionally, all Caribbean CBI countries require investors to hold that real estate for a specified period, ranging from three to seven years depending on the country and the circumstances of the sale.

 See the below tables for a comparison of the real estate options available under Caribbean CBI programmes: